rabbitholiness/Bitcoin-Core-App/index.md

 There are two things you might need to do before you can run the application.

-If MacOS sees the downloaded file as a document and not as an application, run this code in the Terminal (in the folder you downloadd the file to):
+If MacOS sees the downloaded file as a document and not as an application, run this code in the Terminal (in the folder you download the file to):

 	chmod +x ./bitcoin-qt